 At the end of the implementation phase, you should have test scripts that cover all the core requirements of the project, each based on a real-life business process.

 Test scripts written in the implementation phase of the Software Testing Life Cycle cover both manual and automated testing.

-Despite these perceived benefits, there are challenges associated with automated testing.
+Despite the perceived benefits, there are challenges associated with automated testing.
 Automation is expensive and can be time-consuming to implement.
-Depending on the business complexities of the testing, there may be limited benefit to automated testing.
+Depending on the business complexities, there may be limited benefit to automated testing.

 Errors in automated testing can lead to significant problems and expensive mistakes.
-An enterprise that relies too heavily on automated testing or attempts to automate testing that is better done manually will increase the cost, schedule, and risk of a project.
+An enterprise that relies too heavily on automated testing, or attempts to automate processes that should be manually executed, will increase the cost, length and risk of their project.

 Maintaining the engineered test scripts can also be a challenge.
 Over time, business processes will change, especially when they are dynamic.
-If the team doesn’t install a process to update the test scripts or use the most recent and relevant user data, your testing will become flawed and obsolete.
+If the team doesn’t install a process to update the test scripts, or use the most recent and relevant user data, testing will become flawed and obsolete.

 Implementation Best Practices in the STLC

 - Use business processes, rather than simple instructions, for a more user-friendly and comprehensive testing scenario.

 - Each test script should be based on real-life use cases and business processes, rather than product functionality.

 - Consult with users and the business process owners to ensure the validity of the test case.